core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 As an example, a 3-byte Gid can be composed of: i) a 1-byte Group Prefix '0xb1' interpreted as a raw byte string; and ii) a 2-byte Group Epoch interpreted as an unsigned integer ranging from 0 to 65535.
 Then, after having established the Common Context 61532 times in the group, its Gid will assume value '0xb1f05c'.

-Using an immutable Group Prefix for a group assumes that enough time elapses before all possible Group Epoch values are used, i.e. before the Group Manager starts reassigning Gid values to the same group (see {{sec-group-key-management}}).
+Using an immutable Group Prefix for a group assumes that enough time elapses before all possible Group Epoch values are used, i.e., before the Group Manager starts reassigning Gid values to the same group (see {{sec-group-key-management}}).
 Thus, the expected highest rate for addition/removal of group members and consequent group rekeying should be taken into account for a proper dimensioning of the Group Epoch size.

 As discussed in {{ssec-gid-collision}}, if endpoints are deployed in multiple groups managed by different non-synchronized Group Managers, it is possible that Group Identifiers of different groups coincide at some point in time.
 In this case, a recipient has to handle coinciding Group Identifiers, and has to try using different Security Contexts to process an incoming message, until the right one is found and the message is correctly verified.
 Therefore, it is favorable that Group Identifiers from different Group Managers have a size that result in a small probability of collision.
 How small this probability should be is up to system designers.